Web Scraping With LangChain & Oxylabs API

 By directly calling the API to scrape any URL and passing the data to LangChain

-Let’s see both methods in action.
+Let’s see all methods in action.

 Next, save your Oxylabs credentials and the LLM key as environment variables.
 You can easily do so by creating a .env file in your project’s directory and storing the authentication details as shown below: